 42 is inspired by the life of Jackie Robinson and is for African American male students in grades 7-12.

-Asian Heritage Alliance is open to students in grades 7-12 who identify as Asian or Asian American males.
+Open to students in grades 7-12 who identify as Asian American Pacific Islander Desi American

 Black Student Union for Girls is open to 7th-12th Black/African-American female students.

 Latinos Unidos is open to all students in grades 7-12 who identify as Hispanic/Latino.

 The mission of Latinos Unidos is to create a sense of community amongst students in grades 7-12 who identify as Hispanic/Latino, to provide affirmation and mentorship to Hispanic/Latino students, and to raise awareness of issues which impact the Hispanic/Latino community.

 For students in grades 9-12 who identify as LGBTQ.

 4533 Laurel Canyon Blvd., Studio City, CA 91607 Phone 818.980.7280

 Campbell Hall is an independent, Episcopal, K-12 all gender day school.
 We are a community of inquiry committed to academic excellence and to the nurturing of decent, loving, and responsible human beings.